Brent-Morrison/Building-Block/README.md

 # Building-Block

 ## Background
 The building block model (BBM) is a regulatory framework that ensures a firm earns a revenue stream with a present value equal to the present value of its expenditure stream[^1].

 The Essential Services Commission (ESC) in Victoria regulates water businesses using the BBM to determine the maximum allowable revenue that a water utility can recover from customers through tariffs.

 In the context of Victorian water utilities, the BBM is a forward-looking cost-of-service framework that ensures that utilities can recover efficient costs of providing water and sewerage services (including a fair return on investment), while protecting customers from monopoly pricing.

 ## Project
 This project prepares a regulatory financial model that implements the BBM and returns comprehensive financial projections, pricing schedules and key performance indicators.

-The model takes account of uncertainty performing Monte Carlo simulations and/or scenario analysis for numerous parameters (eg., interest rates, customer growth, capital expenditure).
+The model enables scenario analysis across numerous parameters (eg., interest rates, customer growth, capital expenditure), and can model uncertainty performing Monte Carlo simulations.

 Modelling steps are as follows:

 1. Load entity initial period financial statements
-2. Process future capex and opex data with scenario adjustments
+2. Load forecast capex and opex data
-3. Calculate asset depreciation schedules
+3. Calculate asset depreciation schedules (accounting and regulatory)
-4. Builds a regulatory asset base (RAB) reconciliation
+4. Build a regulatory asset base (RAB) reconciliation
-5. Computes revenue requirements (return + opex + depreciation)
+5. Compute revenue requirements (return + opex + depreciation)
-6. Determines prices to match revenue requirements across 5-year periods
+6. Determine prices to match revenue requirements across 5-year periods
 7. Process non-regulated income and expenditure
 8. Return comprehensive financial projections, pricing schedules and KPI's